dikortis/LetsTalkETC/Episodes/Episode_9.md

-on buying you know you've got usually use cases have been able to hire a car over the over the internet and turn up and unlock it with a with a private key neram to meet any one of the same with revolutionising Airbnb
+on buying you know you've got usually use cases have been able to hire a car over the over the internet and turn up and unlock a with a private key neram to meet any one of the same with revolutionising Airbnb